 Demand for project work has been such that the MBS now provides an annual list of potential topics that may be suitable for BSc or MSc long projects.
 Generally we have the capacity to assist with up to three student projects but will endeavour to accommodate people where possible.

 As a charitable organisation operating on a low income, the MBS cannot offer funding for travel or living costs although we will assist with applying for funding from third-party sources such as the Jersey Ecology Trust Fund.
-In this respect, these projects are most often undertaken by Jersey-based students returning home for the summer months although we have had several BSc and MSc students come over from the UK to do their fieldwork.
+In this respect, these projects are most often undertaken by Jersey-based students returning home for the summer months, although we have had several BSc and MSc students come over from the UK to do their fieldwork.

 Students will be given access to work space (including a government laboratory), basic field equipment and supervision as required.
 There is often the opportunity to assist with other NGO or government research projects in a work experience context.